UK-Export-Finance/dtfs2/doc/sql-db.md

 - `down`: how to revert the changes

 ⚠️ Always check the contents of the auto-generated migrations for correctness.
 In some situations we will always need to manually adjust them (e.g. if a new non-nullable column is added we will need to specify how to populate any existing rows)

+##### Ledger table considerations

+Due to SQL Server ledger being enabled for each table, there is a specific procedure which should be followed when generating a migration to add a new table.
+You can read more about this [here](#ledger-tables).

 #### - Run migrations